 Campus Tours available daily

-To discuss Oak Hill Academy and your student, please contact Mike Rodgers, Director of Admission.
-We are happy to meet with prospective students, individually, for tours.
-Tours typically last 2-3 hours and involve current students available to answer your questions.
+To discuss Oak Hill Academy and your student, please contact our Department of Admission.
+We are happy to meet with prospective students individually for tours, which typically last 2-3 hours and involve current students who are available to answer your questions.